This post may contain affiliate links. Please see my disclosure policy for details.

 They all run on different days and from different locations so make sure you pop into the Visit York visitor centre to find out which one is happening that night.
 There’s no need to reserve, you just turn up and pay your money to the guide.

 Here, your ghost host will take you to all the haunted spots in York and tell you about the history and previous sightings.
 These ghost walks are really not to be missed, so make sure you leave time one evening while you’re here!

 Where to stay in York

-Built at the same time as the York Central Railway station in 1878, it used to be called the Station Hotel to cater for tourists visiting the city.
+Built at the same time as the York Central Railway station in 1878, it used to be called the Station Hotel to cater to tourists visiting the city.

 Later it was taken over by the British Transport Hotel Company until it was privatised.

 Today, it’s owned by the Principal Hotel Company and it’s a beautiful hotel property made of Scarborough brick.
 If you think that it looks like a palace from the outside, it’s even more gorgeous inside!